alexa923/CapoSagro_Alexa/README.md

 Quality check (fastqc and multiqc) on raw data and then concatenated data to check the sequences quality and look after similar patterns before and after the concatenation with the script 01_quality_check.sh

 ### Step 3
-BBduk remove Phix sequences used for diversity while sequencing using the 02_bbduk2.sh script
+At first, we used bbdduk to start cleaning the data which remove Phix sequences used for diversity in sequencing using the 02_bbduk2.sh script

 * 02_bbduk.sh was a test with trimming parameters but removed too much reads
 * 02_bbduk3.sh was a test with trimming parameters including a minimum length of 20bp for the reads but also removed too much reads